How to Stop Hurting Those You Love: Insights From Therapy

 Could insecure attachment be affecting your relationships?

 One potential reason for destructive relationship behaviors is an unhealthy attachment style.
 This psychological term refers to a person’s deep-rooted attitudes toward connections with other people.
 Attachment theory, first developed by developmental psychologist John Bowlby, suggests that children’s early relationships with their caregivers can affect their emotional security later in life.
-Those who learn they can count on affection and care from the adults around them typically have a secure attachment style.
+Individuals who learn they can count on affection and care from the adults around them typically have a secure attachment style.

 On the other hand, children whose parents are inattentive, withholding, or inconsistent may develop various types of insecure attachment styles.
 Because they can’t rely on their caregivers, they may have difficulty trusting that affection from others will be real or lasting.
 Research suggests that attachment styles in childhood can affect adult romantic relationships.